 The crime rate in the Asheville area is generally low.
 Based on Uniform Crime Report statistics by the Federal Bureau of Investigation, most major crime rates in Buncombe County, of which Asheville is the county seat, and in surrounding counties in Western North Carolina are somewhat to significantly lower than the national average.
 The exception is burglary, where the rate in Buncombe County is about the same as the national average.
-Here are statistics on major crimes in Buncombe County, compared with the U.S. national rate (figures are for 2011 and are per 100,000 population):
+Here are statistics on major crimes in Buncombe County, compared with the U.S. national rate (figures are per 100,000 population):

 Buncombe County U.S. National

 Rape 18.5 26.8

 Burglary 709.2 702.2